 Usually the domain of Victorian and Edwardian properties, fanlights are a great way to lighten a hallway without reducing privacy or making the property less secure.
-If your hallway appears dark and boxlike, a fanlight will without a doubt make it look airier and more inviting, and if you’re planning a new build there are lots of creative over-door solutions available.
+If your hallway appears dark and boxlike, a fanlight will without doubt make it look more airy and inviting, and if you’re planning a new build there are lots of creative over-door solutions available.

-Refresh Renovations are home improvement specialists offering design and build services.
-To discuss how we can help bring additional design flair and natural light to your home or extension, please get in touch today using the inquiry form listed alongside, or if you would like to submit a more comprehensive inquiry, you can do so on the Get In Touch page.
+Refresh Renovations UK are Cambridge builders offering design and build services.
+To discuss how we can help bring additional design flair and natural light to your home or extension, please get in touch today using the enquiry form listed alongside, or if you would like to submit a more comprehensive enquiry, you can do so on the Get In Touch page.

 You might be interested in reading How much does it cost to add a skylight or roof window?